Rose Hill Marple railway station: History

 The station opened on 2 August 1869.
 Originally named Marple (Rose Hill), it was later renamed Rose Hill (Marple), before the current form Rose Hill Marple was adopted.

 It was built on the Macclesfield, Bollington and Marple Railway, with dual tracks and two platforms.
 The second southbound platform had a waiting shelter.
 The remaining station building previously provided an indoor waiting area and was only recently brought back into use in 2007, with a new ticket window operating on weekday mornings.

-On 5 January 1970, the route south to Bollington and Macclesfield was closed to all traffic; the majority of travellers between and preferred to use the faster West Coast Main Line route via instead.
+On 5 January 1970, the route south to Bollington and Macclesfield was closed to all traffic; the majority of travellers between Macclesfield and preferred to use the faster West Coast Main Line route via instead.
 Though it had also been listed for closure in the 1963 Beeching Report, Rose Hill itself avoided a similar fate due to its high levels of commuter traffic towards Manchester Piccadilly.
 The second platform was removed subsequently, as the spur to the main Hope Valley Line is now operated as a single track.